livewire/livewire/docs/actions.md

 ### `$emit`

-The `$emit` magic allows you to emit a Livewire event purely from the browser.
-Here's an example of a button that, when clicked, will emit the `post-deleted` event:
+The `$emit` action allows you to emit a Livewire event directly from the browser.
+Below is an example of a button that, when clicked, will emit the `post-deleted` event:

 ```html
 <button type="submit" wire:click="$emit('post-deleted')">Delete Post</button>